My story…the long version…

 In 1998 our family moved from California to Idaho.

-I am blessed at current with four babygrands, Bryson, Sage, Robin and Haylie (due in Feb.
-2017).
+I am blessed at current with six babygrands, Bryson, Sage, Robin, Haylie, Arri and Uzziah with grand number 8 due in Feb.
+2018.
 All are a light and joy to our whole family!
 We have four married kids: Maddison married Trent Meistrell in 2011.
 We welcomed two beautiful women into the family in 2014.
 Our son Parker married Kaila Johnson, and Charles married Breann Hipwell.
 Also, in the summer of 2016 our daughter Faith married Micheal Garcia.
 We love and cherish them all and couldn’t be happier!

 I am no stranger to heart ache—that’s for sure, however I don’t view heart ache as my companion but rather as the refiners fire, used to shape, forge and mold me into who God has always wanted me to be.
 What my adversary meant for my destruction God turned for my good.